DanNgo23/CS109A_LendingClubProject/pages/Conclusions2.md

 # Conclusions

-To predict default of a loan application, we used Lending Club’s accepted loan data for analysis.
+To predict default of a loan application, we used LendingClub’s accepted loan data for analysis.
 Because the loans are funded, we can know the performance of each loan and do supervised learning.
 We used 2012-2013 loan data, because these loans are old enough (longer than 60 month) so we don’t have to drop a great number of loans that are still outstanding.

-The raw data from Lending Club’s website contains a lot of empty columns.
+The raw data from LendingClub’s website contains a lot of empty columns.
 We did preliminary data cleaning by deleting those empty columns.
 We then do the following stage of data cleaning/engineering (the procedure yields 184,567 rows).

 First, we try to convert text to numeric information, which is easier to model.
 We did the conversion below: